-Before registration, all new international students studying on campus are required to provide a copy of their passport, study permit, and evidence of current medical insurance (for a minimum of 3 months coverage).
+Before registration, all new international students studying on campus are required to provide a copy of their passport, study permit, and evidence of valid medical insurance for their first term (for a minimum of 3 months coverage).
 In addition, all International students must supply the University with their local contact information, including mailing address, local phone numbers, and emergency contact information.